adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 You can call it a console front end if you want.

-Project and screenshots on sourceforge: https://sourceforge.net/projects/advanced-youtube-client-ayc/
+Project and screenshots on sourceforge since 2016: https://sourceforge.net/projects/advanced-youtube-client-ayc/

 Website: https://advanced-youtube-client-ayc.sourceforge.io/